Billy Bob Thornton: The Boxmasters (2007–2010, 2015–present)

+In 2007, Thornton formed The Boxmasters with J.D.
+Andrew.

-On April 8, 2009, Thornton and his musical group The Boxmasters appeared on the CBC Radio One program Q. The appearance was widely criticized and received international attention after Thornton was persistently unintelligible and discourteous to host Jian Ghomeshi.
+On April 8, 2009, Thornton and The Boxmasters appeared on the CBC Radio One program Q. The appearance was widely criticized and received international attention after Thornton was persistently unintelligible and discourteous to host Jian Ghomeshi.
 Thornton eventually explained that he had instructed the show's producers to not ask questions about his movie career.
 Ghomeshi had mentioned Thornton's acting in the introduction.
 Thornton had also complained Canadian audiences were like "mashed potatoes without the gravy."
 The following night, opening for Willie Nelson at Toronto's Massey Hall, Thornton said mid-set he liked Canadians but not Ghomeshi, which was greeted with boos and catcalls.
 The Boxmasters did not continue the tour in Canada as, according to Thornton, some of the crew and band had the flu.

-Acting credits and accolades

-Thornton has received the President's Award from the Academy of Science Fiction, Fantasy & Horror Films, a Special Achievement Award from the National Board of Review, and a star on the Hollywood Walk of Fame.
-He has also been nominated for an Emmy Award, four Golden Globes, and three Screen Actors Guild Awards.